 Transportation planner: job description

-Transportation planners are responsible for developing transportation strategies that encompass the needs of all transport users including pedestrians and cyclists, and which take into consideration environmental, efficiency and safety issues.
+Transportation planners are responsible for developing transportation strategies that encompass the needs of all transport users including pedestrians and cyclists, and which consider environmental, efficiency and safety issues.
 They can work in the private or public sector.
 Key tasks include:

 - developing potential solutions to problems such as congestion

-- assessing the impact of recent building developments such as a new housing estate
+- assessing the impact of recent building developments, such as a new housing estate, on transport systems

 - designing research methods and survey techniques